Planner-Worker: Delegating Research with Progress Tracking

 end

-This livebook demonstrates the planner-worker-reviewer pattern — a three-role hierarchy:
+This livebook demonstrates the planner-worker pattern — a two-role hierarchy:

 - Planner (JSON, single-shot) generates a step list